TUFTED PUFFIN (Fratercula cirrhata)

-A pigeon-sized puffin, mostly seen sitting upright on a sea cliff, measuring 14.5–15.5 inches (37–39 cm).
-In breeding plumage, stubby body black, face white, down-curved yellowish tufts hang behind eyes, and parrot-like bill enlarged, bright orange-red.
-In winter, coloured bill plates molt and bill is smaller and duller, face turns dusky, and tufts disappear.
-Immatures are dusky above, light gray below, with small bill.
-In flight, the large, webbed red feet are conspicuous.
+Pigeon-sized.
+In breeding plumage, body is black, face white, down-curved yellowish tufts hang behind eyes, and parrot-like bill enlarged, bright orange-red.
+In winter, coloured bill plates shed and bill is smaller and duller, face turns dusky, and tufts disappear.
+Immatures are dusky above, light grey below, with small bill.
+In flight, the large, webbed orange feet are conspicuous.

 Nests on vertical sea cliffs, in colonies or singly.
-Feeds at sea.
+Overwinters at sea.

-One white egg, often spotted, in a burrow on an island or coastal cliff.
+One white egg, often spotted, in a burrow on a coastal cliff.
 Nests in colonies.

 Silent except for occasional growling notes uttered around the nest site.